alan-turing-institute/data-safe-haven/tier1/README.md

 ### 💣 Tear down the environment

-To tear down all of the resources you have deployment, ensure you are in the terraform directory and run
+To tear down all of the resources you have deployed, ensure you are in the terraform directory and run

 ```